briebug/ngrx-auto-entity/QUICKSTART.md

 # NgRX Auto-Entity

 Automatic entities for [@ngrx](https://github.com/ngrx/platform)!
-With this library, you can take the boiler off your plate, and get back to business!
+With this library, you can take the weight off your plate, and get back to business!

 # Quick Start